Joe Jackson (linebacker, born 1953)

-Joe Jackson (born July 27, 1953) is a former American football linebacker who played two seasons with the Winnipeg Blue Bombers of the Canadian Football League.
-He was drafted by the Miami Dolphins in the tenth round of the 1975 NFL Draft.
-He played college football at Pennsylvania State University.
+Joe Jackson (born July 27, 1953) is an American former professional football linebacker who played two seasons with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was selected by the Miami Dolphins in the tenth round of the 1975 NFL draft after playing college football at Pennsylvania State University.

-College career
+Early life

-Jackson played for the Penn State Nittany Lions.
+Joe Jackson was born on July 27, 1953, in Chicopee, Massachusetts.
+He played for the Penn State Nittany Lions.
+He was on the freshman team in 1971 and was a two-year leterman from 1973 to 1974.
 He returned an onside kick for a touchdown in the 1975 Cotton Bowl.

 Professional career

-Jackson was selected by the Miami Dolphins with the 256th pick in the 1975 NFL Draft as a tight end or wide receiver.
+Jackson was selected by the Miami Dolphins with the 256th pick in the 1975 NFL draft as a tight end or wide receiver.
 He was released by the Dolphins in August 1975.

 He played in twelve games for the Winnipeg Blue Bombers from 1975 to 1976.